la2050/archive/_projects/2016/expanding-economic-empowerment-at-safe-refuge.md

   computer literacy education for various vulnerable communities, including the formerly incarcerated and homeless adults.
 Funds will be used to purchase software, equipment, and to train staff.
+project_proposal_impact:
+  - Jobs per capita
+  - Unemployment (and opportunities) for the formerly incarcerated
 category: create
 body_class: banana